 Sensitivity is high.

-The adaptive capacity is low, given constraints and complexities of governing fractionated land parcels on the reservation.
+The adaptive capacity is low, given constraints and complexities of governing fractionated land parcels in the Blackfeet Nation.
 However, money from the Cobell settlement buy-back program, the passage of the Water Compact, and the current agriculture resource management planning process together create exciting opportunities for building climate resilience in Blackfeet agricultural management.

 Vulnerability is high.